dekuNukem/duckyPad-Pro/doc/errata.md

 # duckyPad Pro Spacer Adjustment

-This guide shows how to resolve an issue where a component presses against the bottom plate due to its height.
+This guide shows how to resolve an clearance issue between a component and the bottom plate.

 ## Who's Affected?